Dev-Panchal1/LD6051_ML_Group_Project_Student-Performance/README.md

 ---

-## Known limitations
+## Known Limitations

 1. `LabelEncoder` assigns codes alphabetically, scrambling the true Low < Medium < High ordering.
 Harmless for the tree models, but a genuine weakness for the SVM's distance-based kernel.
-2. No hyperparameter search — the settings are reasoned defaults, so these are baseline rather than optimised results.
+2. No hyperparameter search - the settings are reasoned defaults, so these are baseline rather than optimised results.
 3. Evaluation rests on a single 80/20 split rather than k-fold cross-validation.
 4. Class imbalance was managed (stratification, macro-F1) rather than corrected.